Deploy an SDDC to host your workloads in the cloud.

 - (Optional) Click NEXT to configure the Management Subnet in the SDDC.

 - Choose a range of IP addresses that does not overlap with the AWS subnet you are connecting to.
 If you plan to connect your SDDC to an on-premises data center, the IP address range of the subnet must be unique within your enterprise network infrastructure.
 It cannot overlap the IP address range of any of your on-premises networks.
 For a complete list of IPv4 addresses reserved by VMware Cloud on AWS, see Reserved Network Addresses in the VMware Cloud on AWS Networking and Security guide.

-- If you are deploying a single host SDDC, the IP address range 192.168.1.0/24 is reserved for the default compute gateway logical network of the SDDC.
-If you specify a management network address range that overlaps with 192.168.1.0/24, the compute gateway logical network is created as 22.214.171.124/24.
-If you are deploying a full-scale SDDC, no compute gateway logical network is created during deployment, so you'll need to create one after the SDDC is deployed.
+- If you are deploying a single-host SDDC, the IP address range 192.168.1.0/24 is reserved for the default compute network of the SDDC.
+If you specify a management network address range that overlaps that address, single-host SDDC creation fails.
+If you are deploying a multi-host SDDC, no compute gateway logical network is created during deployment, so you'll need to create one after the SDDC is deployed.